nus-cs2103-AY2021S1/tp/docs/CommandSequenceDiagram.md

 #Command Implementation Details
-This will detail the planned sequence flow for commands, and help the developer understand under the hood what is going on.
+This will detail the planned sequence flow for commands, and help the developer understand what is going on under the hood.

 ## Commands